brycelarge/haproxy/README.md

    - If not, requests a new certificate from Let's Encrypt
    - If yes, checks if renewal is needed
 3. Certificates are stored in `/config/certs/`
-4. Automatic renewal is handled by a cron job
+4. Automatic renewal is handled by an S6 longrun service

 Example domain mapping that will get an SSL certificate:
 ```yaml